wee-slack/wee-slack/docs/Options.md

 **Default:** ``

-**Description:** If set, file attachments will be automatically downloaded to this location.
+**Description:** If set, file attachments will be automatically downloaded to this location. "%h" will be replaced by WeeChat home, "~/.weechat" by default.

 ### group_name_prefix